ydodia/SDCND-Term1-P4/README.md

 ![Original and Warped][warped]

 #### 3 | Gradients and Binary Thresholding
 I experimented with some simple Sobel, color channel and magnitude thresholding.
-My resulting binary thresholded image used a mixture of magnitude thresholding on S and V channels combined with color thresholding on S and R channels.
+My resulting binary thresholded image used a mixture of color thresholding, grabbing yellow from the HSV image, white from HSV, white from HLS and white from the RGB image.
 An example result would be:

 [threshold_example]:./threshold.png
 ![Binary Thresholded Result][threshold_example]